Oregon Pharmacy Technician Licensing Guide

 • All applicants must hold a high school diploma, GED, or equivalent.

-Certified Oregon Pharmacy Technician (COPT) Registration Requirements
+Certified Oregon Pharmacy Technician (COPT) registration requirements

 The Certified Oregon Pharmacy Technician (COPT) license is for pharmacy technicians who have passed a national certification exam and wish to advance in their careers.
 To become a Certified Oregon Pharmacy Technician, you must: